pharish93/NYTaxiDataMining/README.md

 ## Code organisation and Running demo
 The main code for the project is present in base_code.py, If you wish to see the demo of this project , you can run the file.

-The code organised as follows
+The code is organised as follows
 * ./data          -> Data set used for the runing the code to be downloaded and placed here
 * ./data_loading  -> Contains code responsible for reading different input files
 * ./data_preprocessing -> Code for all pre processing steps taken including sub sampling